 This blog provides a guide to successfully measuring employee engagement, particularly in light of the pandemic and the rise of remote working.
 We’ll cover the areas to focus on when measuring engagement and the survey methods you can use to collect and analyze employee feedback.

 Unlike job satisfaction, you cannot measure engagement effectively by asking a single question.
-As we discussed in our last blog, engagement looks at rational and emotional commitment, as well as discretionary effort.
+As we discussed in our last blog on What is Employee Engagement, engagement looks at rational and emotional commitment, as well as discretionary effort.
 This means that typically engagement is measured by creating an index of a small number of questions.

 At Tivian, we advocate measuring engagement in the context of Head, Heart, and Hands: